Test Id : CARU

 Defines the optimal specimen required to perform the test and the preferred volume to complete testing

 Both serum and urine are required.
-Serum must be obtained at the time of the urine collection.
+Serum must be collected at the time of the urine collection.

 Specimen Type: Serum